 A team consisting of Earth’s best pilot, gunner, mechanics, and manager has now been dispatched to win this event and guarantee that mankind will remain independent.
 Now those are some high stakes for a racing anime.

 The titular Star-Race is an amazing event in which dozens of alien species take each other on to climb the brackets and secure their place in the finale.
 The races themselves are exciting to watch and very well animated.

-The races get more intense and dangerous as the story goes on and only the fiercest and fastest teams remain.
+The races get more intense and dangerous as Ōban Star-Racers goes on, until only the fiercest and fastest teams remain.
 Teams that take the rules about not killing each others with a grain of salt.

 #3 Diverse alien species

-What truly impressed me in this show is just how fantastic of a job it does at establishing a fantastical sci-fi world.
-It’s crazy to see how much effort was put into fleshing out various species and lore for a racing anime intended for children and young teenagers.
+What truly impressed me in Ōban Star-Racers is just how fantastic of a job it does at establishing a fantastical sci-fi world.
+It’s crazy to see how much effort was put into fleshing out various species and lore, just for a racing anime intended for children and young teenagers.

-Every alien the team encounters has something special to it and a design that feels inspired and practical.
+Every alien the team encounters has something special to it and a design that feels both inspired and practical.
 Not everything is a bipedal, humanoid character with a different skin color.
-Some races are a mixture of biological and mechanical lifeforms, some races are entirely animalistic with limited capabilities for communication, some species use the most advanced tech available, while other make do with other solutions, such as main character Aikka and his flying beetle.
+Some races are a mixture of biological and mechanical lifeforms, others are entirely animalistic with limited capabilities for communication.
+Some species use the most advanced tech available, and then there is Aikka who only has a giant beetle and his bow.